-While these skills and abilities are not essential when starting, they should be developed as part of the role.
+While these skills and abilities are not essential when starting, they should be developed as part of

-- Ability to work as part of a team. - Excellent communication skills. - Desire to motivate and inspire girls and young women from a broad range of backgrounds. - Ability to motivate and inspire adult volunteers. - Ability to build relationships with external stakeholders, including journalists, potential funders and other supporters. - Desire to champion Girlguiding's brand and promote Girlguiding to external audiences through a variety of channels.
+- Ability to work as part of a team. - Excellent communication skills. - Desire to motivate and inspire girls and young women from a broad range of backgrounds. - Ability to motivate and inspire adult volunteers.

 Girlguiding welcomes volunteers of all backgrounds, ages, cultures, faiths and abilities.
-We are flexible and volunteering can be arranged to fit around a busy lifestyle.
+We are flexible, and volunteering can be arranged to fit around a busy lifestyle.